-Salvage cars are often overlooked by those looking for cheap vehicles.
+Salvage cars are many times overlooked by those looking for cheap vehicles.
 For the hobbyist or for the used-car dealership owner, salvage cars represent a fantastic opportunity to purchase a vehicle that can be repaired, made road-worthy once again, and even re-sold at a profit.

 However, not every salvage car is created equal.
 You’ll need to learn how to find the perfect one for your needs.
 Here are some quick tips for accomplishing just that.